dawnchandler/the_polyglot_calculator/cmpt383.md

 - Display the *total time* it took for Python to make an FFI call to C++ and get the result.
 - Display the *total time* it took for Python to send a message to Java via RabbitMQ and get the result.
 - Display the *execution times* of C++ and Java (*excludes* the FFI calls, RabbitMQ messaging, and wrapper Python logic).
-- Provide a nice UX: colourful UI, both keyboard and button click inputs, show the last expression evaluated even after executed.
+- Provide a nice UX: colourful and thoughtfully laid out UI, both keyboard and button click inputs, focus is always set to the calculator input, show the last expression evaluated even after executed.

 ### References:
 - Python Shunting Yard algorithm and postfix evaluation adapted from: http://www.martinbroadhurst.com/shunting-yard-algorithm-in-python.html
 - RabbitMQ Java RPC server code adapted from: https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/java/RPCServer.java
 - RabbitMQ Python client code adapted from: https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/rpc_client.py
 - Using ctypes in Python to call C++ functions code adapted from: https://nesi.github.io/perf-training/python-scatter/ctypes